-What Can a Handyman Do in Midland, Michigan?
+What Can a Handyman Do Without a License in Midland, Michigan?

 In Michigan, there is no single statewide “general contractor license” for typical handyman/home-improvement work; instead, Michigan regulates (1) residential builders/maintenance & alteration contractors at the state level and (2) skilled trades (electrical, plumbing, mechanical/HVAC) via state licensing.
 In Midland (Midland County), you will also run into local permitting and possible city contractor registration/business licensing requirements even when you are not state-licensed.